HowellLab/Water-sensor-data-collector/README.md

 - Always keep the two terminals running for the durration of time you want to use the program.
 - To stop a running server, press `Ctrl + C` in both pf the terminal.
 - If you make code changes, restart the affected server (backend or frontend).

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.